sharetribe/flex-docs/src/docs/tutorial-branding/deploy-to-render/index.md

 ## Prepare to publish your marketplace

-Before deploying your test environment, you want to make sure Server-Side Rendering (SSR) works.
-In addition, password-protecting your test environment is a good idea to prevent it from being accessed by unauthorized users.
+Before deploying your staging environment, you want to make sure Server-Side Rendering (SSR) works.
+In addition, password-protecting your staging environment is a good idea to prevent it from being accessed by unauthorized users.

 ### Test server-side rendering locally